huchim/huchim/README.md

 I've been _coding_ since 2000 year :sparkles:

-My coding experience was with [VB](https://en.wikipedia.org/wiki/Visual_Basic) and [Visual FoxPro](https://en.wikipedia.org/wiki/Visual_FoxPro) and I really enjoyed these times.
+My first coding experience was with [VB](https://en.wikipedia.org/wiki/Visual_Basic) and [Visual FoxPro](https://en.wikipedia.org/wiki/Visual_FoxPro) and I really enjoyed these times.

 Most of the time I develop using many languages in backend and frontend